os-migrate/os-migrate/docs/src/user/walkthrough.rst

 The migration is generally performed in this sequence:

--  prerequisites: authentication, parameter files,
+-  prerequisites: prepare authentication info, parameter files,

 -  pre-workload migration, which copies applicable resources into the destination cloud (e.g. networks, security groups, images) while